FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: int
   - Description: The total cycle number

-### Ferrocene_reference
+### Experiment
+- experiment_name
+  - Type: string
+  - Description: Name of the experiment

-- ox_potential_E_pc_ferrocene
+- experiment_filename
-  - Type: PotentialUnits
+  - Type: string
-  - Description: Potential at the maximum of the cathodic peak (reduction) of the ferrocene reference
+  - Description: Name of the experiment file (with the path)
-- red_potential_E_pa_ferrocene
+- WE_material
-  - Type: PotentialUnits
+  - Type: string
-  - Description: The current at the maximum of the anodic peak (oxidation) of the ferrocene reference
+  - Description: Name of the used working electrode material
-- halfe_wave_potential_ferrocene
+- WE_area
-  - Type: PotentialUnits
+  - Type: AreaUnits
-  - Description: The half-wave potential of the ferrocene measurement
+  - Description: The area of the used working electrode

 ### ElectrodeSetup

-- WE
-  - Type: string
-  - Description: Name of the used working electrode
 - CE
   - Type: string
   - Description: Name of the used counter electrode